Robin harmonic measure with a variable permeability parameter: Set up and Poincar e inequalities

 whenever the integrals above make sense.
-Thus, if we want to allow parameters $a$ in some $L^q$ space we need a better integrability for traces of Sobolev functions.
-To this end, we need to introduce the tent spaces, following \cite[Chapter 4 and 13]{DavFM20}.
+If we want to allow parameters $a$ in some $L^q$ space, we need better integrability properties for traces of Sobolev functions.
+To this end, we introduce tent spaces, following \cite[Chapters 4 and 13]{DavFM20}.